Are you living with chronic illness? Perhaps you are just trying to just survive through the day, every day.

 I had to make some hard choices that weren’t popular.
 It wasn’t pretty by any means, but it worked.

-9. Cast your cares on Jesus.
-Ultimately, God is in control of your life if you have trusted Him as Lord and Savior.
+9. Focus on scripture when afraid.
+Remember that God is in control of your life.
 He loves you more than you will ever know.
+Unfortunately, sometimes we forget this and give in to fear.

 10. Be wise about what you allow in your mind.
 Don’t allow garbage into your mind.
 Even too much news on television can depress a person.
 Instead, listen to uplifting podcasts, sermons, blogs, talk to friends, and family.
 Make an effort to stay connected in meaningful ways.